tirtadji-com/Raspi-Docker-for-HA-Install/README.md

 ```

+# First WARNING
+Remember after the installation and Reboot you will need your SSH key to login since your RPI is now enhanced and your password will not working anymore

 # More Docker-Apps
-If you want to install more docker then you will have to run each individual script inside docker directory accept for hass-install.sh
+If you want to install more docker application for your Home-Assistant then you will have to run each individual script inside docker directory accept for hass-install.sh
 To install simply by `cd /root/docker` and type `./[docker-apps]-install.sh`

 # Docker-Apps: